Meeting Minutes

 Secretary/Recorder, RRRHOA

-Note: These minutes are in draft form and are not official until approved at the 10 March 2014 meeting.
+Note: These minutes are in draft form and are not official until approved by the Board at the 12 May 2014 meeting.

 - Details